cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 The previous stanza could then be inserted into the "reports" list of a report config file, a model config file, or an experiment config file.

-# Schema Adjustments in an Experiment Config
+# Structure Adjustments in an Experiment Config
-When a "reports" stanza exits inside an experiment config, the schema and behavior of a particular Report may vary slight from the schemas described above.
+When a "reports" stanza exits inside an experiment config, the structure and behavior of a particular Report may vary slight from the structures described above.
 This section will describe these differences for each Report Type.

-There's a good chance that some filenames required by a particular report's schema may not be known in advance of running the experiment.
+There's a good chance that some filenames required by a particular report's structure may not be known in advance of running the experiment.
 In these situations, a report stanza may omit certain fields from the experiment config and rely on Juneberry to fill in the correct value(s) for the field once those values are determined.
 This is especially common for the "curve_sources" field in